Becoming an Optician in Massachusetts

 The Opticianry Associate’s degree program in Opticianry at Benjamin Franklin Institute of Technology is offered at their campus in the city of Boston.
 This private, not-for-profit college has about 596 students in total, with the majority of students on 4-year programs.
-The college is accredited by the New England Association of Schools and Colleges, Commission on Technical and Career Institutions.
-Fees for tuition are usually about $17,450 per year.
+The college is accredited by the New England Association of Schools and Colleges and the Commission on Technical and Career Institutions.
+Tuition fees are usually about $17,450 per year.
 Study materials can cost in the order of $1,000, depending on the program chosen.

 179 Longwood Ave, Boston, Massachusetts 02115-5896

 Optometry – Bachelor Program

 The Bachelor’s degree program in Optometry at MCPHS University can be taken at their campus in the city of Boston.
 This is a full, 4-year private college with 7,074 students, of which 56% are undergraduates.
 The university is accredited by the New England Association of Schools and Colleges and the Commission on Institutions of Higher Education.
 The cost of tuition is in the order of $32,590 for each academic year, while books and supplies may cost roughly $1,172, although this varies from program to program.

 New England College of Optometry offers multiple training options, including a Bachelor’s program, a Doctor program, and a Certificate program.
 All programs are taught at their campus in the city of Boston, MA.
 This is a full, 4-year private college with 511 students, of which 0% are undergraduates.
 The college is institutionally accredited by the New England Association of Schools and Colleges and the Commission on Institutions of Higher Education.
 The cost of tuition is in the order of $20,319 yearly.